SonicPy/SonicPy/docs/source/imageanalysis.rst

 Image analysis
 ==================

-Image analysis software is used to determine the sample thickness.
+Image analysis software is used to determine the sample thickness which corresponds to the ulstrasound wave travel distance (\ :math:`d`).
-This section describes the Image analysis software and provides an example Workflow for determining the sample thickness.
+This chapter describes the :ref:`GUI basics <gui>` of the Image analysis software and provides an :ref:`example Workflow <workflow>` for determining the sample thickness.

+.. _gui:

 GUI basics
 ----------